More than just a confirmation: 9 post-purchase email ideas that drive engagement, revenue, and loyalty

 Practicing good email marketing segmentation habits is important for all of your email automations.
 Period.

-“For example, you can share your gratitude for their support of your small business, tell them what they can expect from the product they just ordered, invite them to join your Facebook community, introduce a loyalty, rewards, or referral program, and much more.”
+“For example, email marketing allows your small business to share your gratitude for their support, tell them what they can expect from the product they just ordered, invite them to join your Facebook community, introduce a loyalty, rewards, or referral program, and much more.”

 Here are some examples of post-purchase segments, powered by Klaviyo: